blueprismo/blueprismo.github.io/content/posts/gtid_replication/index.md

 3. Perform a hot-backup with percona xtrabackup for an initial dump.
 4. Stream upload the backup to an s3 bucket.
 5. Upload credentials in hashicorp vault.
-6. Deploy an application template in argoCD.
+6. Deploy a helm chart
 7. Instruct the replica to use the origin as the replication data source and to use auto-positioning.

 ## Hands on